marionlamoureux/nifi_pseudonymisation_HoL/README.md

 - Using Ranger for profiling and masking

 All steps will be run by attendees on their own edge to ai instance, a single node secured cluster running CDP Private Cloud base with Nifi deployed.
+Because it's a very small instance, the purpose is to test features, not to test performance of workloads at scale.

-# 1. Access your edge to ai instance
+## 1. Access your edge to ai instance
 You can ssh to it if needed using the hostname indicated in the webserver.

-# 2. Pseudonymisation in Nifi
+## 2. Pseudonymisation in Nifi
 Access Nifi UI and the canvas
 To anonymize data in NiFi, you can make use of various processors and techniques.
 Here are some common steps to follow:

-Anonimisation:
 Summary
 1. Identify and select the fields that need to be anonymized.
 2. Use processors like `UpdateAttribute`, `ReplaceText`, or `AttributesToJSON` to manipulate the data.